0xlews/secpy-tools/README.md

 ## License

-Each project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Each tool within the Python Tools Repository is individually licensed under the MIT License - see the respective `LICENSE` file in each project directory for details.